 Amanda Morgan-Henry, MSW, LCSW-C

 She has nearly 20 years’ experience collectively in child welfare, homelessness, community engagement, non-profit leadership, and private clinical practice.
 She is a board-certified clinical supervisor, former adjunct professor, and former assistant director of field education.
 She has also been an accreditation specialist for the Council on Social Work Education.
-She is proud of her ancestral connection to Africa, and has a certificate in African-Centered Social Work Practice.
-Her research interests are African-centered parenting programs, parenting of African-American adolescents, and the career trajectories of African American women social workers.
+She is proud of her ancestral connection to Africa and has a certificate in African-Centered Social Work Practice.
+Her research interests are child welfare reform, the decolonization of social systems and African-centered approaches to parenting in Black families.

-A native of Baltimore and an active alumna of the oldest, all-girls, public high school in the country, Amanda loves herbal tea and office supplies, and adores fun nail polish colors.
-She is married, and enjoys navigating her two-therapist household with her British-Jamaican husband, Michael.
+A native of Baltimore and an active alumna of the oldest, all-girls, public high school in the country, Amanda loves herbal tea and swanky office supplies, and adores being an auntie.